harryho/blog-hugo/content/hacks/docker-note.md

 ### scripting

-The build & push can be simplified with scripting.
+The build & push can be simplified with  some scripting.
 Here I recap a script from my other docker repository below.

 ```bash
 DOCKER_REPO=$1